-The SPNRD will be responsible for annually tracking and sharing information with the NeDNR on the following activities within the District:
+The TPNRD will be responsible for annually tracking and sharing with the NeDNR information on the following activities within the District:

-- A. Certification of groundwater uses and any changes to these certifications; - B. Approved transfers, including all of the information provided with the application and used in the approval of the transfer, the location of the land area or well that is being transferred, and the location of the land area or well that will replace the original; - C. Relevant flow meter data collected by SPNRD staff on groundwater certified acres, by physical inspection or inspection using telemetry equipment and calculated water used on those acres; data is collected at the end of the water year so reporting may not align with other annual tracking; - D. Any water well construction permits issued; - E. Any other permits issued by the SPNRD; - F. Any conditions associated with any permits issued; - G. Information gathered through the municipal and non-municipal industrial accounting process; - H. Any variances issued, including the purpose, the location, any required offset, the length of time for which the variance is applicable, and the reasoning behind approval of the variance; - I. Any retirements of irrigated acres or other activities by the SPNRD for the purpose of returning to a fully appropriated condition; - J. Information related to any water banking transactions; - K. Offsets provided for depletions resulting from increased consumptive use related to the above listed items; - i.
-This includes reporting on offsets and mitigation activities for the purpose of addressing post-1997 depletions and for the purpose of sustaining previous increment progress and reaching a fully appropriated condition.
-Such activities to be reported include canal diversions for the purpose of groundwater recharge, operation of stream augmentation projects, and irrigated acre retirements. - L. Summary of available conservation plans of municipalities and industries within the basin including strategies that could be applied to other municipalities in the basin (at the Basin-Wide Annual Meeting).
+- Certification of groundwater uses and any changes to these certifications - Approved transfers, including all of the information provided with the application and used in the approval of the transfer, the location of the land area or well that is being transferred, and the location of the land area or well that will replace the original

+- Relevant flow meter data collected - Any water well construction permits issued - Any other permits issued by the TPNRD - Any conditions associated with any permits issued - Information gathered through the municipal and non-municipal industrial accounting process - Any variances issued, including the purpose, the location, any required offset, the length of time for which the variance is applicable, and the reasoning behind approval of the variance - Any retirements of irrigated acres or other activities by the TPNRD for the purpose of returning to a fully appropriated condition - Information related to any water banking transactions - Offsets provided for depletions resulting from increased consumptive use related to the above listed items - This includes reporting on offsets and mitigation activities for the purpose of addressing post-1997 depletions and for the purpose of sustaining previous increment progress and reaching a fully appropriated condition.
+Such activities to be reported include canal diversions for the purpose of groundwater recharge, operation of stream augmentation projects, and irrigated acre retirements. - Summary of available conservation plans of municipalities and industries within the basin including strategies that could be applied to other municipalities in the basin (at the Basin-Wide Annual Meeting)